reTHINK-project/dev-catalogue/doc/internals/developer_view.md

 *

 As described in the [user view](./user_view.md) section, the reThink Catalogue consists of two functional components: the reThink Catalogue Broker and the reThink Catalogue Database.
 The developer view describes per component the latter's functional block in the implementation.
+Focus is herein given to those aspects of the implementation that need to be changed if a future revision of the reThink Catalogue is extended towards:
+  * supporting additional catalgoue object kinds
+  * tbf.

 #### reThink Catalogue Broker